dishaadora/Google-Workspace-MCP-Server/README.md

 This MCP server solves that problem.
 It securely connects to your Google account and exposes specific functionalities (like "read the last email" or "create a calendar event") as **tools** that an AI can use.

-Imagine asking your AI assistant:
+Imagine giving your AI agent a task:

 > "Read my last email and create a calendar event based on its content."